briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-3.0/multi-factor-auth.md

 > [!IMPORTANT]
 > When using the `UseAuthorizationCode` parameter you will be prompted to authentication interactively using the authorization code flow.
 The redirect URI value will generated dynamically.
 This generation process will attempt to find a port between 8400 and 8999 that is not in use.
 Once an available port has been found, the redirect URL value will be constructed (e.g. <http://localhost:8400>).
 So, it is important that you have configured the redirect URI value for your Azure Active Directory application accordingly.

-The first command gets the service principal credentials (application identifier and service principal secret), and then stores them in the `$credential` variable.
+The first command gets the service principal credentials (application identifier and secret), and then stores them in the `$credential` variable.
 The second command will generate a new access token using the service principal credentials stored in the `$credential` variable and the authorization code flow.
 The output from this command will contain several values, including a refresh token.
 That value should be stored somewhere secure such as [Azure Key Vault](/azure/key-vault/key-vault-whatis) because it will be used instead of user credentials in future operations.

 ### Exchange